HumanMovementNeuroscience/capstone/README.md

 Don't claim another human's work as your own.

-Other than that, you cannot cheat in this class.
+Other than that, far as I can figure, there is no way to cheat in this class.

 ## Disclosure
 - I (@jonmatthis) am the founder and president of the FreeMoCap Foundation and the primary developer of SkellyBot, the software that powers `Classbot.v3`
-- Any actions, words, comments I make in the context of this course are my own and are not representative of the FreeMoCap Foundation'
+- Any actions, words, comments I make in the context of this course are my own and are not representative of the FreeMoCap Foundation
 - Nor should any of these activities be considered endorsements by or solicitations of the FreeMoCap Foundation or related entities
+- If you have any questions about this, please ask!